I

 Maintenance and Grooming

 Brush the teeth several times a week to remove tartar and bacteria.
 Also, the terrier has a unique set of ears.
-The puppies may need “training” to achieve the V-shaped fold of the ears that give these dogs that Irish rogue demeanor.
+The puppies may need “training” to achieve the V-shaped fold of the ears that gives these dogs that Irish rogue demeanor.
 That entails gluing and taping the ears down until they fall right.
 This best takes place between four to eight months of age.
 Have a consult with your breeders to learn how to do it.

 Training